sudorandom/kmcd.dev/content/posts/2024/fauxrpc-protovalidate/index.md

 type: "posts"
 devtoSkip: true
 canonical_url: https://kmcd.dev/posts/fauxrpc-protovalidate/
-draft: true
 ---

-[FauxRPC](https://fauxrpc.com/), a tool for generating fake gRPC servers, now integrates with [protovalidate](https://github.com/bufbuild/protovalidate), a library for defining validation rules in your Protobuf definitions.
+[FauxRPC](https://fauxrpc.com/), a tool for generating fake gRPC servers, now integrates with [protovalidate](https://github.com/bufbuild/protovalidate), which lets you define validation rules in your Protobuf definitions.
 This means faster debugging, increased reliability, and a smoother development experience.

 Now every request processed by FauxRPC will be automatically validated against your protovalidate rules.
 Not only will you get high quality data validation in your application, but now you can have this validation before you even write your application logic!
-This leads to:

-* **Faster debugging:** Identify and resolve data issues early on, saving you precious development time.
-* **Increased reliability:** Ensure your RPCs only work with valid data, preventing unexpected behavior and crashes.
-* **Improved developer experience:** Get clear and concise error messages that pinpoint the source of any validation problems.
-* **Greater consistency:** Enforce data integrity across your entire application.
+Let's walk through how this new feature works.

 ## How it works

-Simply define your validation rules using protovalidate's constraint annotations within your Protobuf definitions.
+First, define your validation rules using protovalidate's constraint annotations within your Protobuf definitions.
+For guidance, you should reference [the protovalidate documentation](https://github.com/bufbuild/protovalidate/blob/main/docs/README.md).
 Fauxrpc will take care of the rest, automatically validating each request against these rules.
-If a request fails validation, a detailed error message will be returned, guiding you towards a quick resolution.
+If a request fails validation, a detailed error message will be returned, guiding you toward quickly fixing the issue.

-### Example
+For this example, we're going to use a simple service where you can call with a name and it will return a greeting.
+Here's what that would look like in protobuf:

 **greet.proto**
 ```protobuf